Definition of Disability

 Accommodations and Services Available at The University of Providence Includes the Following

-Disability Services for Students at the University of Providence are facilitated by the TRIO/SSSP Disability Advocate, located in the University Library.
+Disability Services for students at the University of Providence are facilitated by the Accessibility Coordinator, located in the TRIO Center in Sullivan Hall.
 These services assure program access to the University by students with disabilities.
 The Disability Advocate treats all personal information with the strictest confidentiality.
 Student files are kept in a locked file in the Disability Advocate’s office.
 Although students are required to disclose the existence of a disability to their instructors in order to receive accommodations, they are not required to provide them with a diagnosis or any other details.
 Any level of disability information about which instructors become aware should remain confidential.

 The Disability Advocate coordinates and provides reasonable accommodations, advocates for an accessible and hospitable learning environment, and promotes self-determination on the part of the students we serve.
 Reasonable accommodations are changes in the learning environment that permit students with disabilities to compete on equal footing with their peers at the University.
 Examples include: extended testing times, tests proctored at the TRIO Center or in a quiet setting, note takers, use of assistive technology (Speech Recognition Software, Capti Voice, LiveScribe Pens) textbooks in auditory format, sign language interpreters, captioned course materials, and course relocation to physically accessible classrooms.
 The University charges no fee to students with disabilities for reasonable accommodations.